fortunatohf/ML-K-Nearest-Neighbors-Project/README.md

 # ML-K-Nearest-Neighbors-Project

-This Python project employs the K-Nearest Neighbor (KNN) algorithm to predict a "Target Class."
+This Python project for my Data Science and Machine Learning course employs the K-Nearest Neighbor (KNN) algorithm to predict a "Target Class."
 While detailed dataset information is not provided here, the core of KNN involves leveraging features, scaling them appropriately, and making predictions based on a specified K value and the proximity between data points.

 ## Key Highlights